Tasnim748/ETL-Tool/readme.md

 ```

 ## Step 6: Running the Application
+1. Open a new terminal tab or window

-1. Start the Django development server:
+2. Start the Django development server:
    ```
    python manage.py runserver
    ```
-2. Access the application at `http://localhost:8000`
+3. Access the application at `http://localhost:8000`
-3. Access the API interface at `http://localhost:8000/api/docs`
+4. Access the API interface at `http://localhost:8000/api/docs`